Azure/AzureStack-Tools/InfrastructureBackupValidator/README.md

 The purpose of this new backup validator tool is to remove the ASDK dependency and provide customers a standalone tool which they can use to validate Azure Stack Hub infrastructure backup content (offers, plans, quotas, user subscriptions, storage accounts).

+### Prerequisites
+1. A local SQL server pre-installed (for example, SQL Express)

+2. Available connection to the backup share

 ### Syntax
 Validate-AszBackup